alexrhowe/APOLLO/README.txt

 30 September 2020

 NOTE: this public beta is generally stable for the cases described in Section 2, but development is ongoing.
-We are running a full suite of test and are hoping to produce a reliable v1.0 by the end of the year.
+We are running a full suite of tests and are hoping to produce a reliable v1.0 by the end of the year.

 Molecular cross section files are not included with this release due to memory